CCGs in Sussex have been working together to review and standardise non-emergency treatments and procedures available to patients across the area.

-At present there can be differences in the criteria used by local GPs to determine when patients should be referred for tests and treatment.
-Some procedures, for example tonsil removal, are four times more likely to be carried out in some parts of the area than others.
+At present there can be differences in the criteria (clinical policies) used by local specialists to determine when patients should be referred for tests and treatment.
+This issue, often referred to as a “postcode lottery”, means that some patients are not receiving treatment when they should, purely because of where they live, while others receive NHS-funded procedures that offer little or no clinical benefit.
+These may include alternative therapies such as aromatherapy, herbal remedies, reflexology and homeopathy.
+Some procedures, for example tonsil removal, are four times more likely to be carried out in some parts of Sussex than others.

 Find out how you can get involved in our work

 CCGs have a formal duty to involve and consult local people over any proposals that would involve significant changes to services they provide.